apigee-labs/rapier/README.md

     /to-dos/items
     /to-dos/items/{id} [2]

-These are examples of 'query URLs'.
+These URL and templates are examples of what Rapier calls 'query URLs'.
 The provision of hyperlinks in the resources themselves reduces the need for query URLs compared with an API that lacks hyperlinks, but there are still situations where query URLs are important.
-The meaning of the first URL is "the resource that is referenced by the items property of the resource at `/todos`" — we are starting at `/todos` and following the `items` relationship declared in the data model.
+The meaning of the first URL is "the resource that is referenced by the items property of the TodoList resource at `/todos`" — we are starting at `/todos` and following the `items` relationship declared in the data model.
 The second URL template indicates that we can form a query URL by appending the value of the `id` property of an `Item` on to the end of the URL `todos/items` to form a URL that will identify a single `Item`.

+More generally, these URL templates are valid

+    {TodoList_URL}/items
+    {TodoList_URL}/items/{id}

+The previous two are valid because there is a TodoList at `\items`, but the template is valid for any TodoList URL.

 If you want to see the generated OAS document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-todo-with-id.yaml)